scriptify/-DEPRECATED-webaudio-effect-unit/README.md

 ```

 - __name__: Specify the name of the value
-- __type__: Specify the type of the value (e.g. range, single etc.).
-Also here, this has just a repre value an could be used of your UI to know how to act.
 - __options__: With this object, you define the metadata of this value, which can later on be used e.g. by the User Interface.
 The whole object, with an exception of the __defaultValue__ field, does not impact the functioning of the EffectUnit: It has just a representational value.
 The __defaultValue__ field is the only field which makes a difference, because the __set__-function will initially be called with the __defaultValue__ as an argument.
 - __set__: Here, the actual function, which manipulates the value, gets implemented.
 This function receives the __effectChain__ as the 1° argument and the value, which needs to be set, as the 2° argument.
 Based on the __effectChain__-object you created before and the value, implement this function.